spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 - Custom Autoscale requires the creation of a virtual machine scale set.

-- You must create a VM and a virtual machine scale set within the same resource group you specified when you created the Azure cluster in Palette.
+- Create the scale set within the same resource group you specified when you created the Azure cluster in Palette.
 To learn how to create a scale set, review [Create Virtual Machines in a Scale Set Using Azure Portal](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/flexible-virtual-machine-scale-sets-portal) Microsoft guide.

 - When creating a scale set, ensure you specify the same Availability Zone (AZ) in the region you specified during cluster creation in Palette.